rnanania/react-23/README.md

 # react-23
 Sample react app with all cool packages and libraries available in 2023 around react.
+There might be more cool stuff than listed here.
+Please reach out and I will try to incorporate that too.

 ## Packages and Libraries
 - react 18